 Drop Ceiling

-There’s usually a metal grid added to the said main ceiling to support the secondary suspended ceiling.
-This is perfect for spaces that have flat ceiling designs but you want to add in a bit more personality and detail to it.
+There’s usually a metal grid added to the said main ceiling to support the secondary suspended overhead.
+This is perfect for spaces that have flat ceiling designs but you want to add a bit more personality and detail to it.

 This can be in spaces where you want to connect rooms and give it an archway effect, or if you’d like to pump up the acoustics in your entertainment rooms at home.

-Curved ceilings require a lot of engineering though and will cost a lot more compared to other ceiling designs but higher-end homes do take advantage of its aesthetics and advanced functions.
+Curved ceilings require a lot of engineering though and will cost a lot more compared to other overhead designs but higher-end homes do take advantage of its aesthetics and advanced functions.

-The center part of this ceiling design is around 6 to 14 inches higher compared to the main ceiling perimeter.
+The center part of this overhead design is around 6 to 14 inches higher compared to the main overhead perimeter.

-This ceiling showcase a visual difference in the ceiling height that naturally makes it the focal point of the room that it’s in.
+This ceiling showcases a visual difference in the overhead height that naturally makes it the focal point of the room that it’s in.
 It also puts in a multi-dimensional effect and can totally change the look of even the smallest rooms in your home.

 Tray ceilings usually start off from one height and then they drop as you go on and continue to add levels.
-Since the layout resembles a tray, the flat ceiling on the outside of that tray surrounds the raised center, which is the highest part of the ceiling.
+Since the layout resembles a tray, the flat overhead on the outside of that tray surrounds the raised center, which is the highest part of the overhead.

 Facing Plates

-You can go with simple designs but more often than not, people who have facing plates installed on their ceilings go for the carved and art deco-inspired designs.
-This is perfect for high ceiling heights and for spaces where you often entertain or have a lot of people coming to and fro.
+You can go with simple designs but more often than not, people who have facing plates installed on their ceilings go for the carved and Art Deco-inspired designs.
+This is perfect for high overhead heights and for spaces where you often entertain or have a lot of people coming to and fro.

 Combination Ceiling Design

-What we mean by this is that if you want to be a bit more daring and playful with the design, it’s definitely OK for you to combine two or more ceiling designs in order for you to come up with your own distinct style.
+The thing with wooden ceiling design types is that you have more than just one option to go with, literally.
+What we mean by this is that if you want to be a bit more daring and playful with the design, it’s definitely OK for you to combine two or more overhead designs in order for you to come up with your own distinct style.

 Everything really is up in the air and completely up to you at the end of the day.

-You can still achieve that natural but elegant wooden look for your ceilings at home with the use of wallpapers that are made to look like wood.
+You can still achieve that natural but elegant wooden look for your home ceilings with wallpapers that are made to look like wood.

-This is also something that you will be able to DIY so that can help you save up on a lot of costs as well since there isn’t a need to hire out professionals to get the job done.
+This is also something that you will be able to DIY to help you save up on a lot of costs since there isn’t a need to hire professionals to get the job done.

 They can definitely make your ceiling design unique and you can get them custom made or you can buy them in prefabricated pieces.